redox-os/book/src/porting-applications.md

 - Most or all build instructions were made for native compilation and not cross-compilation, with some poor documentation exceptions
 - If the application or library build tests in compilation you need to disable them for cross-compilation
 - If you are using dynamic linking and the `custom` recipe template, the `DYNAMIC_INIT` command need to be added in the first line of the `script` data type
-- If you don't know if some application or library can be ported to Redox, check if a package for it exist in the [FreeBSD ports](https://github.com/freebsd/freebsd-ports) or other BSD ports to have a reference, but it may give false-positives like the portable application or library is just not packaged to FreeBSD.
+- If you don't know if some application or library can be ported to Redox, check if a package for it exist in the [FreeBSD](https://github.com/freebsd/freebsd-ports), [OpenBSD](https://github.com/openbsd/ports), [NetBSD](https://www.pkgsrc.se/), and [Haiku](https://github.com/haikuports/haikuports) ports to have a reference, but it may give false-positives like the portable application or library is just not packaged to them or FreeBSD use its Linux compatiblity (Linuxlator) because it prefer the Linux codepath of a library or application.
 Read [this](./developer-faq.md#how-to-determine-if-some-program-is-portable-to-redox) question to learn more about this.
 - We recommend to use the FreeBSD dependencies of the application if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy doesn't separate library objects/interpreters from build tools in all cases, thus you need to know or search each item to know if it's a library, interpreter or build tool)
 - Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.
 - Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.